najlaauni/UniversityLife/Other/ASEAN QUANTUM SUMMIT 2025.md

 ---

-## 🔧 Suggestions for Improving SECP Programme
+## 🔧 Suggestions for Improving Programme
 - Include hands-on quantum demos or beginner-friendly workshops so students can better understand how quantum computing and communication work in practice. <br>
 - Provide clear career roadmaps showing the skills, courses, and pathways needed to enter the quantum technology field in ASEAN. <br>
 - Share follow-up materials such as slides, recorded talks, or beginner guides to help students continue learning after the summit. <br>